 Imagine that it is 1837, a year that marks the beginning of the Gooderham & Worts Distillery.
 Canada is not yet a country, it is a British Colony and a young 18-year old Queen Victoria was just crowned the British monarch.
 Toronto was barely a city built upon the muddy shores of Lake Ontario and had just survived a series of pandemic cholera epidemics that killed 20% of the population.

-There were two founders of the mill: James Worts and William Gooderham, both were friends and brother-in-laws who came to Toronto from Suffolk, England in 1831.
+There were two founders of the mill: James Worts and William Gooderham, both were friends and brothers-in-law who came to Toronto from Suffolk, England in 1831.
 The bulk of the mill set-up was done by Worts, whose family owned a mill in Bungay, Suffolk; he was financially backed by Gooderham.

-But, Worts would never live see the mill become a distillery in 1837; he committed suicide on 18 Feb 1834, shortly after the death of his wife (8 Feb 1834) and just before the death of his daughter Ann (22 Feb 1834) and his teenaged son William (1834).
+But, Worts would never live to see the mill become a distillery in 1837; he committed suicide on 18 Feb 1834, shortly after the death of his wife (8 Feb 1834) and just before the death of his daughter Ann (22 Feb 1834) and his teenaged son William (1834).

-It was Wort’s second son, James Gooderham Worts, who took over his father’s share in the milling business and with the help of William Gooderham started what would become one of the longest running businesses in the city and also Toronto’s largest employer and taxpayer.
+It was Wort’s second son, James Gooderham Worts, who took over his father’s share in the milling business and with the help of William Gooderham started what would become one of the longest-running businesses in the city and also Toronto’s largest employer and taxpayer.

-In the decades since its beginning, the distillery would expand, be destroyed by fire, merge with Hiram Walker to become Hiram Walker-Gooderham & Worts, sell grain alcohol for use in other produces like vinegar, become one of the top producers of acetone during World War 1, and survive both the Temperance Movement and the Great Depression.
-With all this history under its belt, the company eventually closed it’s doors in 1990.
+In the decades since its beginning, the distillery would expand, be destroyed by fire, merge with Hiram Walker to become Hiram Walker-Gooderham & Worts, sell grain alcohol for use in other products like vinegar, become one of the top producers of acetone during World War 1, and survive both the Temperance Movement and the Great Depression.
+With all this history under its belt, the company eventually closed its doors in 1990.

 But, the life of the distillery doesn’t end here.
-It was one of the first Victorian era complexes build in the city; and, literally shows on every historical map of Toronto.
+It was one of the first Victorian-era complexes build in the city; and, literally shows on every historical map of Toronto.

 It is a pristine example of Victorian architecture and when cities like New York and Chicago were tearing down their historical structures, Toronto was preserving theirs.
 As such, when the distillery closed, the area found a new life as a set location for the filming of TV shows and movies.
-To date, an eye popping 1700 productions have used the site… including Canadian staples like Road to Avonlea and the movie Chicago.
+To date, an eye-popping 1700 productions have used the site… including Canadian staples like Road to Avonlea and the movie Chicago.

 In 2001, the District was restored and transformed the area into a pedestrian-only village.